-Sale by public auction
+Sale by Public Auction

-An auction is a public sale where buyers are brought together to compete with each other to purchase a property.
+An auction is a public sale best used on unique or popular properties, where buyers are brought together to compete with each other to purchase a property.
 If the highest bid is acceptable to the vendor (the seller) the sale occurs upon the fall of the hammer.
-The property is 'passedin' if the highest bid fails to meet the vendor's reserve price.
+The property is "passed-in" if the highest bid fails to meet the vendor's reserve price.